 - The Notes are subject to risks associated with small-size capitalization companies.
 The stocks comprising the RTY are issued by companies with small-sized market capitalization.
-The stock prices of small-size companies may be more volatile than stock prices of large capitalization companies.
+The stock prices of small-size capitalization companies may be more volatile than stock prices of large capitalization companies.
 Small-size capitalization companies may be less able to withstand adverse economic, market, trade and competitive conditions relative to larger companies.
 Small-size capitalization companies may also be more susceptible to adverse developments related to their products or services. - Adverse conditions in the technology sector may reduce your return on the Notes.
 All of the stocks included in the NDXT are issued by companies in the technology sector.
 Market or economic factors impacting technology companies and companies that rely heavily on technological advances could have a major effect on the value of the NDXT's investments.
-The prices of stocks of technology companies and companies that rely heavily on technology are particularly vulnerable to rapid changes in technology product cycles, rapid product obsolescence, government regulation and competition, both domestically and internationally, including competition from foreign competitors with lower production costs.
-Stocks of technology companies and companies that rely heavily on technology, especially those of smaller, less-seasoned companies, tend to be more volatile than the overall market.
+The prices of stocks of technology companies and companies that rely heavily on technology are particularly vulnerable to rapid changes in technology power reduct cycles, rapid product obsolescence, government regulation and competition, both domestically and internationally, including competition from foreign competitors with lower production costs.
+Stocks of technology companies and companies that rely heavily one chonology, especially those of smaller, less-seasoned companies, tend to be more volatile than the overall market.
 Technology companies are heavily dependent on patent and intellectual property rights, the loss or impairment of which may adversely affect profitability.
 Additionally, companies in the technology sector may face dramatic and often unpredictable changes in growth rates and competition for the services of qualified personnel.
 Any of these factors may have an adverse effect on the return on the Notes.
 Accordingly, by investing in the Notes, you will not benefit from the diversification which could result from an investment linked to companies that operate in multiple sectors. - The Notes are subject to risks associated with foreign securities markets.
 The NDXT includes certain foreign equity securities.
 You should be aware that investments in securities linked to the value of foreign equity securities involve particular risks.
 The foreign securities markets comprising the NDXT may have less liquidity and may be more volatile than U.S. or other securities markets and market developments may affect foreign markets differently from U.S. or other securities markets.
-Direct or indirect government intervention to stabilize these foreign securities markets, as well as cross-shareholdings in foreign companies, may affect trading prices and volumes in these markets.
-Also, there is generally less publicly available information about foreign companies than about those U.S. companies that are subject to the reporting requirements of the SEC, and foreign companies are subject to accounting, auditing and financial reporting standards and requirements that differ from those applicable to U.S. reporting companies.
+Direct or indirect government intervention to stabilize these foreign securities markets, as well as cross-shareholdings in foreign companies, may affect to the reporting requirements of the SEC, and foreign companies are subject to the reporting requirements of the SEC, and foreign companies are subject to u.S. reporting companies.